AlexMcDermott/RayMarching/README.md

 - WASD to strafe and move forward / back
 - Space to fly up, Left Shift to fly down
 - Move mouse to look around
+- Tap and drag to look around on mobile
 - Escape to exit first person mode